 3. Trail Food

-To cut back on your costs, its best to pack some trail food rather than eating in restaurants along the way.
+To cut back on your costs, it’s best to pack some trail food rather than eat in restaurants along the way.
 Still, you have to consider how long the journey is and how much it would cost you in terms of trail food daily.
 This helps you decide which is cheaper between eating at restaurants and carrying your food.
 You can even mix it up and have trail food for some meals and restaurant food for others.

 4. Social Time